-- 13. Entrants will earn match points from each game based on three (3) points for a win, one (1) point for a tie, and zero (0) points for a loss. - 14.
-No games in the round robin shall be conceded before one player has reached 21 shots. - 15.
-If a game is forfeited, the non-offending team will be awarded three match points and a net total of shots that is equal to the average net total of shots scored by the winners of all other games played in the same round of the same event. - 16.
-The top two places in each section will advance to single knockout rounds and will be placed into a bracket system designed by the "draw master" as per the Draw Policy. - a.
-The winners of the semi-final matches play off, with the winner being awarded the gold medal and the loser being awarded the silver medal. - b.
+- 13. Entrants earn match points from each game based on three (3) points for a win, one (1) point for a tie, and zero (0) points for a loss. - 14.
+No round robin games shall be conceded before the completion of the game. - 15.
+If a game is forfeited, the non-offending player will be awarded three match points, two set wins, two set points, and a net total of shots that is equal to the average net total of shots scored by the winners of all other games played in the same round of the same event. - 16.
+At the end of round robin play, the top three ranked entrants in each discipline will advance to the playoffs: - a.
+The top ranked player in each pool will receive a bye, while the second ranked player will play the third ranked player of the opposite pool. - b.
+The winners of the #2 vs #3 games will play a top ranked player in the semifinals; the losers of the #2 vs #3 games will be eliminated. - c.
+The winners of the semi-final matches will play off, with the winner being awarded the gold medal and the loser being awarded the silver medal. - d.
 The losers of the semi-final matches will play off, with the winner being awarded the bronze medal. - 17.
-In the event of a tie, ties will be broken as follows: - a.
-The Tie-Breaking Procedure will be implemented by a committee composed of the Chief Scorer, Head Event Umpire and a representative of either BCB or the Host Committee. - b.
-Entrants will be ranked based on total number of match points accumulated during the round robin.
-If total match points are equal, the following will be used to rank the tied players or teams: - i.
-By comparing the total match points earned by each of the tied entrants from head-to-head games between those entrants during the round robin;
+In the event of a tie, ties will be broken as follows: